Skye - Sandhurst

 Is the Skye - Sandhurst area keeping up with housing demand?

 With the population expected to increase by 2,821 people by 2041, around 941 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years?